eddietheengineer/VoronDocs/setup/startup.md

 ![](./images/visual_motor_configuration_guide.png)

+**Important:** Do not unplug or re-plug motors from MCUs without powering down the printer.
+Damage to MCU may result.

 ## Bed locating (V2)

 The print bed location of the V2 is much more adjustable than on any of the other models.
 Before the 0,0 point and Z endstop locations are set, the physical locations of the Z endstop and print bed need to be finalized.